-It is located approximately 5km from North West Bicester eco-town, with the premise that the eco-town can use the waste heat from the facility.
-Outcomes included planning condition for the EfW facility requires a CHP Feasibility Review, assessing potential commercial opportunities for the use of heat from the plant and the Local Plan site allocation policy for the North West Bicester Eco Town area and the SPD references using the waste heat and encourages new developments to explore potential to hook up to the facility.
+It is located approximately 5kilometres from North West Bicester eco-town, with the premise that the eco-town can use the waste heat from the facility.
+Outcomes include a planning condition for the EfW facility requiring a CHP Feasibility Review, assessing potential commercial opportunities for the use of heat from the plant, and the Local Plan site allocation policy for the North West Bicester Eco Town area.
+The SPD references using the waste heat and encourages new developments to explore potential to hook up to the facility.